MG-2025P03/physics/docs/1 Physics/1 Mechanics/Problem_1.md

-# Problem 1
+# Problem 1 MG

-by MG let's try to understand this further
+Clean up time.. here are changes for viewing